maxl-96/Case-Study-1-Project-1/README.md

 Heart Disease Prediction

 > How would you approach the problem?
+>

-There are 6 ML Steps as u can see in de image belo
+The problem consist of 6 six ML steps that you can see in the image below:
+>
  - Problem definition
  - Data
  - Evaluation